 The impact of the proposed development potentially could have an impact on local residential properties.
-Wern lies within a rural area where livestock farming and operations on the land are undertaken daily.
-Operations undertaken by the existing farm business would be the housing and feeding of livestock, application of manure to the land and storage of manure if required, both aforementioned activities could result in the potential for odour.
+Wern lies within a rural area where livestock farming and operations on the land are undertaken on a daily basis.
+Operations undertaken by the existing farm business would be the housing and feeding of livestock, application of manure to the land and storage of manure if required, both of the aforementioned activities could result in the potential for odour.
 The table below outlines sensitive receptors within the vicinity of the site.

-The nearest local residential property is some 273 metres from the proposed unit, it is in the ownership of the Applicant and is the family home.
-There are two other receptors within 400 meters of the unit proposed only the farmhouse of the applicants.
+The nearest local residential property is some 273 metres from the proposed unit, it is in the ownership of the applicant and is occupied by the applicant.
+There are two other receptors within 400 meters of the unit proposed.

 Sensitive Receptor - Name Distance (Metres)

-Wern 273

 Fron Coed 360

-Wern Gronllwyd 346
+Wern Gronllywd 346

+Wern - occupied by AJT 273

+Powell